CHHI 520 History of Christianity I

 Course Requirements Checklist

 Discussions are collaborative learning experiences.
 Therefore, the student must first read assigned portions of the Ferguson book and other online sources for each discussion.
 Then, he/she must thoroughly answer questions on these sources in a thread of 400–500 words that demonstrates a grasp of the content and stands up to scrutiny from others.
-Also, the student must reply to at least 2 classmates’ threads in 100–200 words each (CLO A, B, C, D).
+The student must support their assertions with at least 3 scholarly sources in Turabian format.
+The student must reply to at least 2 classmates’ threads in 100–200 words each, incorporating at least 1 scholarly citation, which includes course textbooks and other recent scholarly sources.
+(CLO: A, B, C, D)

 The student will submit his/her topic, a thesis statement, an initial bibliography of at least 6 scholarly sources in current Turabian format to be used in his/her paper, and an answer to a question relating to research.

-The student will submit his/her completed research paper in current Turabian format.
+The student will submit his/her completed 3,000-3,500 word research paper in current Turabian format.
+The paper must incorporate 6 scholarly sources.

 Discipleship Reflection Paper Assignment

 After reading Smither, Augustine as Mentor, the student will write a reflection paper of at least 1,000 words (about 4 pages) on lessons in discipleship and spiritual formation from the early church.
 The first half of the paper will summarize key aspects of early Christian discipleship, while the second half will reflect on relevant principles for discipleship and spiritual formation today.
 The reflection paper must adhere to current Turabian format.
+Each page of the paper must include 3 references to Augustine as Mentor.
 (CLO: A, B, C, D)

 Quizzes (4)